tedneward/Research/content/reading/management/index.md

 * [People don't work as much as you think](https://drmaciver.substack.com/p/people-dont-work-as-much-as-you-think)

-* [A fractal of lies](https://drmaciver.substack.com/p/a-fractal-of-lies): House was right: everybody lies.
+* [A fractal of lies](https://drmaciver.substack.com/p/a-fractal-of-lies): Dr House was right: everybody lies.
 (More to the point, studies are often built off of interviews and interrogation, and people have a habit of telling interviewers not-entirely-truthful things for a variety of reasons.)
 "Whenever there is an advantage, or a power gradient, or a political agenda, or people just want to fuck with you for their own amusement, probably there are lies.
 And then people repeat those lies - sometimes purely innocently, sometimes adding their own lies on top."

 * [Twitter thread: "Here are 12 things your manager may not be telling you, but I know for a fact will help you."](https://twitter.com/LBacaj/status/1478241311392108545):